Private equity firms trawl European markets for fresh deals

 Since the crisis, they have relied on doing deals between themselves, passing on companies they own to other private equity houses in what are called secondary buyouts.

-But this has contributed to relatively meagre returns for wealthy investors who put money into the industry's buyout funds and pay millions of euros in management fees.
+But this has contributed to relatively meager returns for wealthy investors who put money into the industry's buyout funds and pay millions of euros in management fees.

 In 2011 and the first nine months of 2012, the largest buyouts involved firms buying companies from each other in auctions run by investment banks that corporate buyers avoided and investors in public markets did not want.
 These included Swedish alarms group Securitas Direct and German bandages maker BSN Medical.